-(ii) send any additional relevant information, appropriately anonymised, to the WILL trial team at WILLtrial@nhs.net within 24 hours of first becoming aware of the event.
+- (i) complete the WILL SAE form by logging onto the WILL trial database; and - (ii) send any additional relevant information, appropriately anonymised, to the WILL trial team at WILL@trials.bham.ac.uk within 24 hours of first becoming aware of the event.

-On receipt of the SAE form, the WILL trial office will allocate each a SAE reference number.
-The site
+On receipt of the SAE form, the WILL database will allocate each a SAE reference number.
+The site and the WILL trial office should ensure that the SAE reference number is quoted on all correspondence and follow-up reports regarding the SAE and filed with the SAE in the Site File.